Doolin Cave: History

 The cave was discovered in 1952 by J. M. Dickenson and Brian M. Varley of the Craven Pothole Club, an English caving club based in the Yorkshire Dales.
 Entry was arduous, requiring a long, difficult crawl.

 In 1990, the land on which the cave is located was purchased by John and Helen Browne.
 The couple undertook an effort to develop the cave as a show cave.
 This provoked a reaction from the Speleological Union of Ireland who feared the 30 m shaft that would have to be blasted to access the cave would damage the stalactite.
 They also objected to the fact that the caving trip would be lost to cavers and that the cave was a short artificial trip with only one feature.
-After an extended period of court proceedings, financing and development, the cave was opened to the public as a show cave in 2006, subject to the conditions of not having a visitor centre on site and restricting visitor numbers.
+After an extended period of court proceedings, financing and development, the cave was opened to the public as a show cave in 2006, subject to the conditions of not having a visitor centre on-site and restricting visitor numbers.
 No blasting was allowed to construct the entrance shaft.
 The developers instead used a system whereby a hole was drilled and an air expander placed in the hole to break the rock.

 In 2010, a visitor centre and café opened on the site.

 Criticism and recognition

-The development of Pol an Ionain has been criticised for being environmentally damaging and for being devoid of any features beside the Great Stalactite.
+The development of Pol an Ionain has been criticised for being environmentally damaging and for being devoid of any features besides the Great Stalactite.
 In spite of this, Doolin Cave has twice received Gold Standard from Ecotourism Ireland, in 2013 and 2015.
 Doolin Cave is also a member of the Burren Ecotourism Network (B.E.N.), which commits to the "promotion of responsible tourism that conserves the environment and improves the wellbeing of local people".
 Members of the Burren Ecotourism Network adhere to the Burren and Cliffs of Moher Geopark Code of Practice.